- July 31, 2017

 "Firewood is a single-player 2D adventure game with psychological horror elements, featuring an old man seeking redemption after his wife's death.
 The game offers a twisting plot, hand-drawn graphics, and grim music.
 It took five months to create, with everything done from scratch."

-- The gameplay is repetitive and simplistic, often consisting of walking and collecting items without meaningful challenges.
+- The gameplay is repetitive and lacks meaningful puzzles, often reducing the experience to walking and item collection.

 story